SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 #### *Tyre Data* files

 You can create your own "Tyre Data.ini" files.
 Use the above examples as a guide line to create your own mappings and store them as "Tyre Data.ini" file in the special *Simulator Controller\Simulator Data\\[Simulator]* folder which resides in your user *Documents* folder, with *[Simulator]* substitued by the short code of the given simulator.
 When the subfolder for the given simulator does not exist, simply create it.
-Use the short codes "AMS2", "RF2", "R3E", "IRC", "AC", "PCARS" and so on.
+Use the short codes "AMS2", "RF2", "R3E", "IRC", "AC", "PCARS2" and so on.

 Please make sure, that you use unique identifiers in the "[Compounds]" section, otherwise you will *overwrite* predefined compounds from the standard files.
 By the way, this is a possibility to substitute definitions from *standard*, but this is a different story.